weakish/weakish.github.com/dive-into/typescript.md

 function isFish(p: Fish | Bird): p is Fish {
     return (p as Fish).swim !== undefined;
 }
+//
+// Here `p as Fish` is a type assertion.
+// Using type assertions outside the context of type guard definition can be dangerous.
+// For example, how a type assertion breaks an innocent pure function: function multiplyTen(x: number): number {
+    return x * 10
+}

+let a = {}
+a.valueOf = Math.random

+// Outputs different results.
+console.log(multiplyTen(a as number))
+console.log(multiplyTen(a as number))
+//
 // For primitive types, we can just use something like `typeof t === "number"`.
 // These type guards are recognized in `typeof t (=|!)== type_name`
 // where `type_name` is one of `"number"`, `"string"`, `"boolean"`, and `"symbol"`.